Sweet Sixteen for Atari is now freeware.

 code written in Motorola 68000 assembler.
 It worked!
 From there on I

-was hooked and continued with various test.
-The "Creator" software become
+was hooked and continued with various tests.
+The "Creator" software

-the model for my experiments and I had no thoughts about that this could
+become the model for my experiments and I had no thoughts about that

-be a software other people could use so I didn't care about creating
+this could be a software other people could use so I didn't care about

 I learnt myself to use the C programming language to create the interface